Alle-Kiski Valley year in review: What made news in 2018

 5. Highlands School District reconfigures schools

-The Highlands School District increased taxes, furloughed employees, and reconfigured its schools in the wake of a budget crisis that Highlands officials blamed on late former business manager Jon Rupert.
+The Highlands School District increased taxes, furloughed employees, and reconfigured its schools in the wake of a budget crisis.

 The news stunned parents, who asked the school board to take more time to consider the changes.